-Amateur, I learned about animal photography with birds and then I abandoned the telephoto lens to focus on macrophotography.
+Amateur, I learned about animal photography with birds (see my bird pictures) and then I abandoned the telephoto lens to focus on macrophotography.
 On this occasion I discovered a world of extraordinary variety.
-Insects and arachnids were my first targets, but every year, when winter came, I was frustrated because my subjects were very rare until the beautiful days.
+Insects (see my insect pictures) and arachnids (see my spider images) were my first targets, but every year, when winter came, I was frustrated because my subjects were very rare until the beautiful days.
 While looking for small spiders, I once launched in search of springtails and not without difficulty.
 By dint of insistence, lifting dead leaves at the foot of a tree, I finally saw tiny creatures that jumped in all directions.
 I tried to shoot a few but the 1: 1 ratio of my macro lens was not strong enough to get a good result.

 So I bought a zoom multiplier x 1.4, which allowed me to approach these small animals in better conditions.
 Luckily, they are very active from the end of autumn until spring, they do not fear the cold and need moisture, which explains why during the summer periods they are discrete.
 The first springtail I photographed are among the largest (Orchesella - about 4.5 mm).
 As I discovered new species, I quickly faced the pitfall of dimensions.
 Indeed, the Orchesella, which is already a very small subject, is still ten times larger than a good part of the springtail that I photograph today and which measure in the order of a millimeter or less (0.3 mm for the little ones).
 However, the more you reduce the size of a subject, the more you multiply the difficulties to photograph.
 These difficulties are of two types: technical (material necessary) and practical (precautions to be taken).